BranHill21/ai-portfolio-frontend/README.md

 This README describes the application’s architecture, required environment variables, setup instructions, and production deployment considerations.

+The frontend is currently hosted through Netlify at stockfolioai.netlify.app

+Feel free to check it out and provide your user input as it helps improve website for everyone.

 ## Table of Contents
 	1. Project Overview
 	2. Features